Aleph Zadik Aleph

-The Grand Order of the Aleph Zadik Aleph (AZA or אצא) is an international youth-led fraternal organization for Jewish teenagers, founded in 1924 and currently existing as the male wing of BBYO Inc., an independent non-profit organization.
+The Grand Order of the Aleph Zadik Aleph (AZA or אצא) is an international youth-led fraternal organization for Jewish teenagers.
+It was founded in 1924 as the male wing of BBYO Inc., an independent non-profit organization.
 It is for teens starting in 8th grade, through 12th grade.
-AZA's sister organization, for teenage girls, is the B'nai B'rith Girls.

 History

-The first chapters
+Founding

 AZA was founded on May 3, 1924, in Omaha, Nebraska, by a group of 14 Jewish teenagers between the ages of 15 and 17.
-It arose as a response of the fact that the Jewish community was, for the most part, not allowed into the Greek fraternities.
-The letters were chosen to spite the fraternity the Alephs were denied from, Alpha Zeta Alpha, by naming their fraternity the Hebrew counterparts.
+It arose as a response to the fact that the Jewish community was, for the most part, not allowed into the Greek fraternities.
+The letters were chosen to spite the fraternity the Alephs were denied, Alpha Zeta Alpha, by naming their fraternity the Hebrew counterparts.
+However, others maintain that AZA was not founded as a form of protest against Greek fraternities.
+Rather, conversations with the founding members years later revealed that the organization's name was chosen specifically in an attempt to mimic Greek fraternities.

 The first chapter, formed in 1923, was Mother Chapter AZA #1, which continues to operate.
 The second oldest chapter also continues to operate out of Kansas City Council and is AZA #2.

 Abe Babior, the new group's first president, said that it was started "as a social and Zionist youth group."
-The group's meetings would usually feature speakers on a number of both Judaic and non-Judaic topics.
+The group's meetings would usually feature speakers on several both Judaic and non-Judaic topics.
 The group held social events, including parties and dances.
-The group's first advisor, Nathan Mnookin, an accomplished chemist, moved back to his hometown of Kansas City in November 1923, and immediately started a similar organization of the same name.
+The group's first advisor was Nathan Mnookin.
+An accomplished chemist, he moved back to his hometown of Kansas City in November 1923 and immediately started a similar organization of the same name.
 Mnookin's departure paved the way for the next AZA advisor in Omaha, Sam Beber.